It can be tough to wade through the muddy waters of origins, tasting notes and processing to find the beans you are

 To help you on your way, we've created a little guide to selecting your coffee.

 To see our limited roast schedule, please click here.

 Sweet, Balanced, and Gentle.

 Smooth and deep with notes of chocolate and nuts.
 Great for your daily coffee and when making pots for your friends and family.

 These coffees are full of fruit notes and character.
 Often natural or honey processed, this means more of the characteristics from the coffee cherry – think fruit and sugar - make their way into the cup.

 These coffees have a strong, acidic backbone.
 They are likely a meticulously washed coffee, which means clean, clear flavour notes.

 These coffees will be packed with intense and wild flavours and should elicit an appreciation for just how unique and intriguing a cup of coffee can be.
 Often containing exotic varietals or part of new or experimental processing methods such as anaerobic or yeast fermentation.

-We also love pulling the Costa Rica Santa Teresa and the Burundi Nyagishiru Natural.
-They both tend towards the side of being a fruit bomb of an espresso and are lovely if those are the notes you are craving and you enjoy dialing-in and refining your espresso.
+We also love pulling the Costa Rica Santa Teresa.
+It tend towards the side of being a fruity espresso and is lovely if those are the notes you are craving and you enjoy dialing-in and refining your espresso.